Monefit SmartSaver Review Summary

 This increased the risk for investors and significantly impacted their liquidity.

 While both P2P lending marketplaces promote Credistar's loans with the highest rates, investors aren't happy with the lender's approach and the nonfulfillment of the buyback guarantee, which the lender promised on Mintos and Lendermarket.
+To date it's unclear how much money Creditstar still owes to investors on Lendermarket.

 The reason for Creditstar's "liquidity issues" might have been the lender's aggressive lending practices and the unexpected volatility in funding.